iesahin/xvc/book/src/ref/xvc-file-recheck.md

           Don't use parallelism

       --force
-          Force the checkout even if target has not cached or no changes happened
+          Force even if target exists

       --text-or-binary <TEXT_OR_BINARY>
-          Checkout the files as text, binary (Default: auto)
+          Recheck files as text, binary (Default: auto)

+          Text files may go OS specific line ending replacements.

   -h, --help
           Print help information (use `-h` for a summary)

+  -V, --version
+          Print version information
 ```

-This command is aliased to `xvc file checkout` in case you feel at home with Git nomenclature.
+This command has an alias [`xvc file checkout`](/ref/xvc-file-checkout.md) if you feel at home with Git terminology.

 ## Examples